 If a negative economic shock lowers the present value of future surpluses, bond prices must adjust to restore (4).
+The proof follows readily from that of proposition 1.

 Corollary 2.
 If the government only issues one-period risk-free debt (h = 0), then the value of the previous period's bond portfolio at the start of the next period cannot depend on any shocks.
 The measurability conditions become: